Brittany Copeland | Lionfish San Diego Employee Spotlight

 I went by way of Santa Barbara City College to San Francisco State University to obtain my degree in hospitality management: hotel & tourism.
 San Francisco is a magical city.
 If you have never been I advise you to go immediately.
 The inspiration and tastefulness of this city was exactly what I needed to move forward.
 I gained even more knowledge than I could have hoped for working under incredible chefs like Elizabeth Faulkner at Citizen Cake and learning about the nightlife industry and the importance of hospitality in Japanese culture while being a host supervisor at Tsunami in the NOPA for the Dajani Group.
 Living in San Francisco I was challenged, beat down, and picked up again.
 I made so many connections stretching from LA to Tahoe and my network was expanding faster than I could have imagined.
 But the thing about San Francisco is the culture.
 It has so much of it, and not just any culture, but it’s filled with the EATING culture.
 Everyone is either trying to be the next Alice Waters, Thomas Keller, or Anthony Bourdain.
 While I knew I belonged in this city, I also knew that there were other cities that were just starting to figure it out, and I needed to be part of this movement.
 I heard that San Diego was on the brink of this movement… and that’s what brought me here.

 So, I guess the answer is while I am thankful for my education, it was always just another added bonus on my resume.
 My experiences proved my purpose that no education could teach me.
 From where I was born, through my childhood until now, no matter what, hosting is my divine purpose and also happens to be my profession.
 Hosting isn’t just seating and greeting, the actual definition is to give, to provide, to organize or arrange.
 It’s hosting a party, it’s organizing one’s life so you doesn’t stress anymore.
 It’s providing an experience, it’s having the ability to take someone somewhere he has never been before.
-I’m just lucky I get paid to do so a drawing of a face
+I’m just lucky I get paid to do so

 IS THERE SOMETHING THAT YOU JUST HAVE TO TRY IF IT IS ON A MENU AT A RESTAURANT?